Physicist91/systems-identification/capstone_report.md

 ### Metrics

-Because we are dealing with continuous values, the natural metric to use is the root mean squared error (RMSE), which is the L2 norm of the discrepancy between predicted and true dynamics.
+Because we are dealing with continuous values, the natural metric to use is the mean squared error (MSE), which is the L2 norm of the discrepancy between predicted and true dynamics.

 ## II.
 Analysis